Blonded/liri-bot/README.md

 Liri Bot is a Language Interpretation and Recognition Interface.
-It is a command line node app that takes in parameters and gives you back data through Twitter, and Spotify, using request.
+It is a command line node app that takes in parameters and gives you back data through Twitter, OMDB, and Spotify, using request & inquirer.